-2.1 Model and experiments
+2.1 CMIP5/PMIP3 models and experiments

 Two experiments performed by models participating in CMIP5/PMIP3 are compared in this paper: the Last Glacial Maximum Experiment (LGME) and the pre-industrial (PI) control run (piControl).
 The models and experiments are listed in Table 1, including 7 models and 2 experiments.
-The models contributed to CMIP5 have been evaluated in the previous studies to have good performance in simulating the Australian monsoon precipitation seasonality or seasonal cycle (Jourdain et al., 2013; Brown et al., 2016), which is used to represent the Australian monsoon intensity in this study.

 The last 100 years of the LGME and the last 500 years of the piControl from each model are used to illustrate the model climatology.
-To obtain the multi-model ensemble (MME), the model outputs were interpolated into a fixed 2.5° (latitude) \times 2.5° (longitude) grid using the bilinear interpolation method.
+To obtain the multi-model ensemble (MME), the model outputs were interpolated into a fixed 2.5 °(latitude) $\times 2.5$ °(longitude) grid using the bilinear interpolation method.

 The LGM external forcing and boundary conditions are listed in Table 2.
 More specific documentation can be found on the PMIP3 website (https://pmip3.lsce.ipsl.fr).
-Compared with the PI, during the LGM the Southern Hemisphere (SH) low latitudes (30°S-EQ) receive more insolation from January to August and less from August to December.
-The NH low latitudes (EQ-30°N) receive less insolation from June to October and more from November to May (Fig. S1).
+Compared with the PI, during the LGM the Southern Hemisphere (SH) low latitudes (30 S-EQ) receive more insolation from January to August and less from August to December.
+The NH low latitudes (EQ-30 N) receive less insolation from June to October and more from November to May (Fig.

+S1).
 Due to the decreased sea level, the landmasses expanded during the LGM.
 A land bridge formed between Indochina and western Indonesia, and the Arafura Sea between New Guinea and Australia closed and became landmass (Fig. S2).